AVRSANAND/Django-Job-Application/README.md

 # Django Job Application

-This is a demo Django application where job applications are taken from the users and admins can view the submissions.
+This is a demo Django application users can are able to apply their job application details and admin are able to view their submissions through admin panel.